ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 **Figure 3 - The Bellman target showing a plateau at around 2**

-We know can see that the target doesn't seem right - we can check the loss to see if this improperly formed target is being learnt.
+We now can see that the target doesn't seem right - we can check the loss to see if this improperly formed target is being learnt.
 Even though DQN uses a target network for the approximation of `max Q(s',a)`, this approximation is still infulenced by the online network via the target net copy operations.

-Taking a look at the loss function we can see that the agent is learning to fit this improperly formed Bellman target
+Taking a look at the loss function (Figure 4) we can see that the agent is learning to fit this improperly formed Bellman target.

 ![fig4]({{ "/assets/debug_dqn/fig4.png"}})